whateverforever/zettelwarmer/Readme.md

 >
 > Gives more weight to Zettels that haven't been seen (by this tool) in a while.
 The older the
 > Zettel, the more probable it will be picked.
 See Andy Matuschak's [Evergreen note maintenance approximates spaced repetition](https://notes.andymatuschak.org/z2HUE4ABbQjUNjrNemvkTCsLa1LPDRuwh1tXC?stackedNotes=z6yfTwYekzvBkVjeH7WBUrSAJhyGTMYDAyYW7).
+>
+> Also see [zettelcon](https://github.com/whateverforever/zettelcon) for automatic backlink creation.

 ![Screenshot of the heatmap of Zettel ages](screenshot.png)